Click to learn more about each of our board and staff members:

 Terese graduated from St. John’s Seminary in March of 2014 and was ordained as a minister in the United Church of Christ in 2015.

-Terese serves on the board of the Lake Superior Foundation as its Secretary and is also a board member of Duluth Sister Cities International.
+Terese serves on the board of the Lake Superior Foundation as its Secretary and is also the co-chair of the Växjö Committee.
 Terese recently completed a term on the Duluth News Tribune’s editorial board and has served on numerous other boards including the Duluth Library Board, Marshall School Board, The Duluth Human Rights Commission and the YWCA board.

 Dr. Thomas Morgan teaches Russian language and culture at the College of St. Scholastica in Duluth.
 He’s particularly interested in cross-cultural issues and has explored in a variety of ways the experience of American Finns in Soviet Russia.
 He also co-authored an advanced grammar of English (in Russian) that was published in Russia in a second edition in 2001.
 (The first edition was published in 1997.)